-As you may know your hormones affect the muscles and ligaments in preparation for delivery.
+As you may know, your hormones affect the muscles and ligaments in preparation for delivery.
 They become more lax and open which allows the bones to shift throughout the body.
 When this begins to happen there is a greater strain placed on the muscles causing muscle spasms.
 Because of this, many times the muscles then compress the nerves running through them.
-During pregnancy this frequently manifests as sciatica, carpal tunnel or thoracic outlet syndrome.
+During pregnancy, this frequently manifests as sciatica, carpal tunnel, or thoracic outlet syndrome.
 As the pregnancy continues to develop your center of gravity shifts forward and your muscles must continually compensate for this change in their normal functioning.

 The number one complaint I see with my prenatal patients is low back pain.
-It can be due to several causes including: lifting heavy items such as groceries, poor sleep positioning, and sitting or standing for prolonged periods during the day.
+It can be due to several causes including lifting heavy items such as groceries, poor sleep positioning and sitting or standing for prolonged periods during the day.
 There are a few simple tips I share with my patients to help.

 - Try rolling tight muscles by starting with a foam roller then progress down to a smaller size tennis ball.
-This will target more specific muscles along side your spine.
+This will target more specific muscles alongside your spine.

 If you are still able to get on to the floor take two tennis balls and slip them into a single sock tying off the end.
 Place the roll at the base of your occiput.
-This is around the back of your hair line.
+This is around the back of your hairline.
 There should be a ball on either side of your spine and never on the spine directly.
 You can modify this massage technique by standing against the wall instead of the floor.
 Also sitting in a high back chair while leaning against one or both balls behind you.